ese5160/a14g-final-submission-t16-ecosavers/README.md

 - Review:
 We satisfy the requirements of user interfacing, monitoring, and functionality to interact with the hardware.
 However, we failed the alert reception and notification for full bin capacity.
-1. SRS_01: Our device can transmit the integer data of current humidity and temperature to the Node Red and present them on UI page.
+1. SRS_01: We pass this requirement.
+Our device can transmit the integer data of current humidity and temperature to cloud via Wifi and present them on UI page.
 In our testing, we put the dry paper and wet paper as the garbage close to the sensor, and the measurements of humidity and temperature were collected and presented on the two gauges in UI page which is consistent with what were showed in terminal.
 ![image](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/a3103f60-7df5-438b-aae3-fc065aa91960)
 2. SRS_02: We failed this requirement because we could not use our distance sensors.
-We removed the distance sensors from our system because the uart interface was selected incorrectly in A01G.
+Therefore we removed the distance sensors from our system because the uart interface was selected incorrectly in A01G.
-3. SRS_03: All the data on UI can be initialized to 0 after scanning the specific QR code.
+3. SRS_03: We pass this requirement.
+All the data on UI can be initialized to 0 after scanning the specific QR code.
 After testing the humidity and temperature of the garbage, we can see the values of them are presented in UI.
-Then we scanned the unique QR code we prepared, all the data shown on the gauges in UI was initialized to 0 after the content of the QR code was read by the scanner.
+Then we scanned the unique QR code with the character "R" we prepared, the software started initialization once it detected the QR code scanned has the expected contents of "R".
+Then all the data shown on the gauges in UI was initialized to 0 after the QR code was read by the scanner.
  ![image](https://github.com/ese5160/a14g-final-submission-t16-ecosavers/assets/147103564/66eb6f5b-a836-4d18-be5a-505d525703b5)
 ## 4. Project Photos & Screenshots
 - Project Photos: